This post lists the best Copenhagen free walking tours you can take when visiting the capital of Denmark.

-There are a few different free walking tours available in Copenhagen which cover a variety of subjects and historic locations in the city.
+There are a few different free walking tours available in Copenhagen that cover a variety of subjects and historic locations in the city.

 City centre tours are the most common, and you can expect these services to include both historic and notable locations in Copenhagen.

 We even offer our own free, self-guided tour of the city centre.

 Some companies may also provide tips about the best restaurants, shops, and other attractions you may want to visit in the area.